pm67nz/hpc_training/_lessons/005-slurm.md

 Adapted from Jordi Blasco's [Introduction to SLURM documentation](https://wiki.auckland.ac.nz/download/attachments/63145549/introduction-slurm.pdf?api=v2)

-## Features of SLURM

-- Full control over CPU and memory usage
-- Job array support
-- Integration with MPI
-- Supports interactive sessions
-- Debugger friendly
-- Environment privacy
-- Job profiling

 ## Getting started

-To use the SLURM scheduler on Kupe, you will first need to load the `SLURM` module:
+To use the Slurm scheduler on Kupe, you will first need to load the `SLURM` module:
 ```
 module load slurm
 ```
-You could add this line to your `.profile` if you don't want to load the module on every login.
+You could add this line to your `.profile` if you don't want to load the module on every login, though we do plan to remove the need to do this step at all.

 ## Submitting a job

-SLURM works like any other scheduler - you can submit jobs to a queue, and SLURM will run them for you when the resources that you requested become available.
+Slurm works like any other scheduler - you can submit jobs to a queue, and Slurm will run them for you when the resources that you requested become available.
 Jobs are usually defined using a job script, although you can also submit jobs without a script, directly from the command line:

 ```
 sbatch -A <project_code> -t 10 --wrap "echo hello world"
 sbatch --account <project_code> --time 10 --wrap "echo hello world"
 ```
-These two variants of the command are equivalent - SLURM offers short and long versions of many options (although there is no short form of `--warp`.
+These two variants of the command are equivalent - Slurm offers short and long versions of many options (although there is no short form of `--warp`.
 The option `-t` or `--time` sets a limit on the total run time of the job allocation.
 Note that each partition on which the jobs are run has its own time limit.
 If the set time limit exceeds the limit for the partition, the job will become "PENDING" (for more information on job statuses, see below).
-The `--wrap` option means that the following string (in "") will be turned into a simple shell script by SLURM.
+The `--wrap` option means that the following string (in "") will be turned into a simple shell script by Slurm.

-You should now find an output file named `slurm-<job ID>.out` that contains stdout captured by SLURM, so it should have the phrase `hello world` in it.
+You should now find an output file named `slurm-<job ID>.out` that contains stdout captured by Slurm, so it should have the phrase `hello world` in it.

 Here is another simple example.
 Build the Fortran MPI program in the `code/Fortran` directory first, if you haven't done so already:
 ```